bof-ci/test-devops/SOLUTION.md

 Estimation
 ----------
-Estimated: 4 hours
+* Estimated: 4 hours

-Spent: 7 hours
+* Spent: 7 hours

-Solution
+Solutions
 --------
-Comments on your solution

-Problem 1: bad gateway
+#### Problem 1: bad gateway

 502 errors are usually caused because the load balancer can't hit the backend service.

-Log into docker container and check to see if it responds locally:
+So let's log into docker container and check to see if it responds locally:

     docker ps                                           # find docker container id docker exec -it -u root b643b09c5bae /bin/bash      # log in